 - Nobody will question that you are able to “do it” (it is just assumed)

 - If you say you’re a DJ, you are a DJ (you don’t have to “wait for permission” to do this)

-Because nowadays there are no excuses, many DJs when they realise they do feel a bit uncomfortable.
+Because nowadays, when they realise there are no excuses, many DJs do feel a bit uncomfortable.
 That’s OK!
 Hopefully, you’ve seen a path forward from reading this article, and have lots of ideas about how to take your next step in DJing.

 If you are DJing in public already, hopefully this article has helped you to realise that your next job is to “fill in the gaps” in your knowledge.
 To challenge your skills.
 And to learn about the fundamental techniques of DJing – techniques that today’s amazing DJ systems have made optional for you up until this point.
 (Want an example of what can happen when you do?
 Check out this amazing love letter to DJing from one of our community members.)